anton-mel/WeensyOS/starter-code-rust/README.md

 # How to test

-Current implementation does not include any test cases, but ptovides a simple `cargo test` terminal assertions template.
+Current implementation does not include any test cases, but we still provide a simple `cargo test` terminal setup.

 ### Run QEMU-Display